- Lincoln labour ward –(01522) 573140

 - If you would like to provide any feedback or make a complaint, visit the patient experience area.

 Supporting pregnant women using maternity services during the coronavirus pandemic

 Following on from further national guidance, we are pleased to now be communicating further changes to positively contribute to your maternity and neonatal journey with us, including antenatal appointments.
-The changes outlined below will take effect from 7th June 2021.

 For parents with a baby in neonatal care on one of our sites, we can now offer access to both parents, or partners in care, 24 hours a day.
 This includes overnight stays where accommodation allows.

 In addition to this, we are pleased to continue the extended visiting hours on our maternity wards of 1 – 7pm, however a booking system is no longer required.
 Please note, we unfortunately still cannot allow children on our wards at this time.

 As Covid-19 restrictions start to ease, allowing us to further open up our services, the safety of you, your families and our staff remain a high priority.
 Though many people are now vaccinated, there are still many who have not been and it’s important we keep people protected.
 Regular asymptomatic testing continues to be an important contributor to reducing transmission of the virus.

 Therefore, we strongly encourage, and recommend you and your support partner or visitor participate in the free lateral flow testing scheme prior to any visit to the hospital, including antenatal appointments.